kkorenn/Quartz/README.md

 4. Done!

 ## Install (manual)
+0. First make sure you have MelonLoader, (if not follow [Recommended](https://github.com/kkorenn/KorenResourcePack_v2#install-recommended))
 1. Download the zip from [releases](https://github.com/kkorenn/KorenResourcePack_v2/releases/latest).
 2. Shove it in ur ADoFaI folder. (follow 2.1 if on mac) 2.1.
 On Mac, it will replace the entire folder instead of just adding the files, manually drag files in.